VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 We're calling the
 system :code:`"solarsystem"` (our output files will have this prefix and any plots will have this title).
-We specified maximum verbosity (:code:`5`), so :code:`VPLANET` will talk a LOT.
+We specified maximum verbosity (:code:`5`), so :code:`VPLanet` will talk a LOT.
 We're allowing output file overwrites, and we're telling the code to expect two body files: :code:`sun.in` and :code:`venus.in`, which we'll create below.
 Note that  in :doc:`VenusWaterLoss </examples/VenusWaterLoss>` uses 3 planets, each representing a different amount of initial water content.